kevinolega/callcentertrainingtips/second.md

 People who are good at specific skills spend time, practice, made mistakes, learned and got better over time.

-The first attempt often looks silly.
+The first attempt often looks silly and stupid.

+That is okay.

+You get better as you gain more experience.

+A player who is at level one and a player who is at level fifty will have different results

+That is okay.

 For things to change you need to change.

+Let me say that again.

+For my situation to change, I will need to change.

 If I don't change, my situation will stay the same.